ibm-cloud-docs/event-notifications/en-destination-cloud-object-storage.md

    - **Instance name** - Select the {{site.data.keyword.cos_full_notm}} instance name from the list, if you already have an {{site.data.keyword.cos_full_notm}} instance.
 Otherwise, click the **Create new instance** link, to create an {{site.data.keyword.cos_full_notm}} instance.

-      When you select an existing {{site.data.keyword.cos_full_notm}} instance, the authorization between the services will be created internally between the two service instances.
+      When you select an {{site.data.keyword.cos_full_notm}} instance, the authorization between the services will be created internally between the two service instances, if the authorization between the services doesn't exist.
       {: note}

    - **Bucket name** - Enter the Bucket name to be used for creating a new object per notification into the {{site.data.keyword.cos_full_notm}} instance.